Master Your 10K: Structured Plans, Real‑Time Pacing, and the Power of Adaptive Coaching

 SunOptional easy jog or cross-train

-1. Define your zones once – run a field test (e.g., 20‑minute time trial) and plug the average pace into a simple calculator that outputs heart‑rate or perceived‑effort bands.
+1. Define your zones once.
+Run a field test (a 20-minute time trial works well), then feed the average pace into a zone calculator to get your heart-rate and effort bands.

 10K-Speed Builder (6 km total)

-Run this workout once a week, track the average pace of the 800 m repeats, and aim to shave 5‑10 seconds off each interval every two weeks.
-As you notice the pace holding steady, you’ll feel the wall recede and the finish line draw nearer.
+Run this workout once a week, track the average pace of the 800 m repeats, and aim to shave 5-10 seconds off each interval every two weeks.
+As you notice the pace holding steady, you’ll feel the wall recede.

 References